weijiekoh/malvarma/README.md

 # Malvarma: Secure Monero cold wallets for the truly paranoid

-Malvarma aims to make Monero cold wallet generation easy and secure.
-It caters to highly security-conscious people, but is designed to be easy for an average user to use.
+Malvarma is a Raspberry Pi Zero image which securely generates a cold Monero wallet.

+As far as cold wallet creation goes, Malvarma is designed to be very simple to set up and use, while meeting the security needs of highly security-conscious people.

-**Use at your own risk.
-Malvarma is in an alpha release stage and has not been vetted.**
+**Malvarma is currently in an alpha release stage and has not been vetted.
+Use at your own risk.**

 This guide is for Ubuntu Linux users.